UPDATED 6th July 2020

 However, having largely failed to enforce the law for over 13 years, in 2011 the government suddenly instructed the tourist inspectors to step up enforcement.
 They started with independent rental agents, who obviously represented an easier ‘one-stop-shop’ than chasing around individual owners.
 Those agents received demands for information about their clients and their properties.
 Some gave in and disclosed the information, whilst others correctly refused and instructed solicitors to defend (such defences proving largely successful).

-Based on the information collected, the inspectors managed to issue just under 1000 fines by 2012, averaging €30,000 Euros.
+Based on the information they did collect, the inspectors managed to issue just under 1000 fines by 2012, averaging €30,000 Euros per fine.
 Pressure groups were formed and various lawyers were instructed to file appeals against the fines.

 In 2013, Tenerife Solicitors published an article highlighting three Judgments from the Canarian Supreme Court.
 The cases factually related to tour guide companies, but the underlying European law is directly applicable to tourist rentals.
 The law (European Directive 2006/123/EC) commonly known as the ‘Bolkestein Directive’ explicitly forbids the imposition of a trading licence before commencing any general non-regulated business activity.

-Contrary to suggestions on certain information blog sites in Tenerife, Bolkestein applies to ALL individuals, partnerships and companies throughout the EU.
+Contrary to suggestions on certain information blog sites in Tenerife, Bolkestein applies to ALL individuals, partnerships and companies throughout the EU, without discrimination.
 It also applies to all ‘business’ or ‘commercial activity’, however big or small.
-Having obtained advice from a Barrister specialising in EU law, Tenerife Solicitors have interpreted the Bolkestein Directive to apply to both individual property owners and independent agents renting out their properties to tourists for commercial gain in Tenerife.
+Having obtained advice from a Barrister specialising in EU law, Tenerife Solicitors have interpreted the Bolkestein Directive as applying to both individual property owners and independent agents renting out their properties to tourists for commercial gain in Tenerife.

-Their view is that if the sole agency law is referred to the European Court of Justice, it will be overturned.
-Indeed, subsequent events would suggest that the Canarian Government has taken desperate steps to avoid the law being scrutinised in this manner.
+Their view is that if the sole agency law is ever referred to the European Court of Justice, it will be overturned.
+Indeed, subsequent events would suggest that the Canarian Government has taken desperate steps to avoid the law being scrutinised in this manner, as we now explain below.

 The meeting was apparently video-recorded and Ms Anscombe assured readers that this would be uploaded to her website.
 However, she subsequently declined to publish it on the grounds including that it was in ‘Spanish’ and would apparently be incomprehensible to viewers and also that misinterpretations, confusions or misunderstandings might arise (see the same blog link above – 28th May 2013 update)